raku-community-modules/App-MoarVM-Debug/README.md

 This means that on any given computer, only one program can be debugged this way, and only one debugger can run at the same time.

-Should you need to have more debuggers running at the same time, or for some reason you need to use another port, you can set the environment variable `MVM_DEBUG_PORT` to the port you'd like to use.
+Should you need to have more debuggers running at the same time, or for some reason you need to use another port, you can set the environment variable `MVM_DEBUG_PORT` to the port you'd like to use or pass `--port` argument to the debugger.

-To start your program:
+To start the debugger:

     $ MVM_DEBUG_PORT=4242 raku-remote-debug your-program.raku arg1 arg2

-To start the debugger:
+  or

-    $ MVM_DEBUG_PORT=4242 raku-remote-debug
+    $ raku-remote-debug --port=2666 your-program.raku arg1 arg2

 Some hints
 ----------